The Yarn Nymph is a simple, unweighted nymph tied with just thread and a dark yarn. Try it when you see "rises" but no bugs on the surface.

 1. Start the thread at the hook eye and advance it with touching turns to the hook bend.

 2. Cut several inches of yarn and separate it into the two separate strands.
-Using one strand, start the yarn just behind the hook eye and form a thorax with several layers of yarn over the first third of the hook shank.
+Using one strand, start the yarn just behind the hook eye, (just as you did with the tying thread) and form a thorax with several layers of yarn over the first third of the hook shank.
 Clip the yarn tag end.

 3. Advance the yarn with touching turns to where you have left the thread hanging.